gbv/validation-server/README.md

 ## Usage

 This node package is mainily designed to be run as web service but it can also be [used as module](#use-as-module).
-See [API Reference](#api) for usage of a running server instance.
+See [API Reference](#api) for usage of a running server instance instead.

 ### Run Server